gridsome/gridsome.org/docs/deployment.md

 ### FTP deploying

-To host your site on a FTP you need a manually build your project from the Terminal.
+To host your site on a FTP you need to manually build your project from the Terminal.

 - Run `gridsome build` in your project folder.
-- This will generate a `dist` folder where your generated site is located
+- This will generate a `dist` folder where your generated site is located.
 - Upload the content of this folder to any FTP to get started.